finiam/old-blog.finiam.com/site/blog/predictable-react-authentication-with-the-context-api.md

 On our work, at Finiam, we either use the already existing client API, which rarely includes OAuth providers, or we just roll out our own.

-And all code examples are written on Typescript.
-Feel free to strip the typing stuff so you can use these on regular Javascript projects.

 ## The plan

 So, for our authentication management component, we have some basic requirements: